Leatherwood Honey is a variety popularized by people in Tasmania, Australia.

 Often hidden deep within the forest, mature leatherwood trees can be difficult to access.
 Still, it is the single most important plant for honey bees in Tasmania.

-The plant’s floral bouquet is what they feed on that’s giving this honey its unique taste.
+The plant’s floral bouquet is what they feed on, giving this honey its unique taste.
 Possessing such a notable aroma and flavor, it is indeed a true distillate of a magnificent older landscape.

 These trees show off extremely delicate white, showy flowers.
 Every flower has a piquant scent and considerable nectars.
 From January until April, they bloom so profusely that from afar, the area looks almost like it’s full of snow.